-This code opens the file, loads the contents, and parses the result.
+All it does is open the file, load the contents, and parse them.
 Then it prints each node and its children in order.
 The str method we originally added on the node class takes care of formatting the nodes for printing.
 If we run the script on the earlier example, it outputs the tree as follows:

 '''

 book

 author: Dusty Phillips

 publisher: Packt Publishing

 title: Python 3 Object Oriented Programming

 content

 chapter

 number: 1

+title: Object Oriented Design

+chapter

+number: 2

+title: Objects In Python

 '''